seleznevae/ceraii/README.md

 # Defining custom macros

-For the most frequent cases of resource releasing it is preferred to define your own macros based on DO_AT_EXIT.
+**DO_AT_EXIT** is so verbose on purpose so that it clear what it does.
+However if your prefer more fashionable names (like "defer") you can wrap **CERAII** and redefined them.
+Moreover for the most frequent cases of resource releasing it is preferred to define your own macros based on DO_AT_EXIT.
 Here are some examples:
 ```C
 #include <malloc.h>